 Soup is an important part of a meal in Croatia.
 Whenever we have lunch at our neighbor’s or go out to dinner in Zagreb (there are some amazing restaurants!) the meal begins with soup.
 Along the coast you typically find seafood soups, the region of Istria specializes in it’s own minestrone and inland around Zagreb, we almost always have seasonal vegetable soups, like mushroom or creamy cauliflower during winter.
 At one of our favorite restaurants in the city, Trilogija, the ingredients are locally sourced and the menu changes daily depending on what was fresh at the market.
 That is exactly how I love to cook, and as you probably already know, maybe my favorite thing of all to do here is to spend the morning at the market perusing the stands of fresh fruits, vegetables and of course! the flowers.
-After going almost daily, you begin to find your favorites; the best flower selection (and nicest lady), Vladmira who sells the best mushrooms in the Fall, Ivan’s fresh-squeezed juices and homemade vinegars on Saturdays, the family that sells their variety of vegetables, the ribarnica with the fresh salmon.
+After going almost daily, you begin to find your favorites; the best flower selection (and nicest lady), Maria who sells the best mushrooms in the Fall, Ivan’s fresh-squeezed juices and homemade vinegars on Saturdays, the family that sells their variety of vegetables every day rain or shine, the ribarnica and pekarnica.
 John Shea lives for a warm chocolate pastry that we stop for at the bakery when buying a loaf of bread (I have created a chocolate monster, like mother like son) and Gracie either takes her morning snooze in the stroller or people watches.

 Leek and Potato Soup with Porcini

 1 red onion, roughly chopped

 3 C (250 g) fresh porcini or champignon mushrooms (also called “white button”)